These shirts are part of our new Le Temps Retrouvé collection, available here.

 As a reminder, we have two shirt cuts:

-• A cut for dressier shirts , intended to be worn tucked into pants, and “normally fitted”.
-It's this volume that you find on our Volpaia shirt and on our next dress shirts coming in March.
+- A cut for dressier shirts , meant to be worn tucked into pants, and “normally fitted.”
+This is the volume you find on our Volpaia shirt and on our upcoming dress shirts coming in March.

-• A cut for our casual models , inaugurated last year with the Sagano, a little more spacious than the Volpaia in terms of the chest and shape, but without falling into a so-called “boxy” or very straight cut.
-You gave this cup a very warm welcome!
+- A cut for our casual models , launched last year with the Sagano, a little more spacious than the Volpaia in terms of the chest and the waist, but without falling into a so-called “boxy” or very straight cut.
+You have given this cut a very warm welcome!

-For this season, we did a lot of work on the armhole , where some people had a feeling of tightness in the shoulder when raising their arms.
+For this season, we did a lot of work on the armhole , where some people had a feeling of narrowness at the shoulder when raising their arms.

-It has been redesigned to be much more comfortable, whatever the cut.
+It has been redesigned to be much more comfortable, regardless of the fit.
 The little details that make the difference start here.

 Our new western shirt: the Camargue